 Printing Labels

-When printing labels generated using one of the label reports in Campus, certain print options may need to be altered by the user to align the labels on the page properly.
+When printing labels generated by one of the label reports in Campus, the user may need to adjust print options to properly align the labels on the page.
 These print options affect the following label reports:

 Label Report